microsoft/finops-toolkit/docs-mslearn/toolkit/help/terms.md

 ---
 title: Common terms
-description: This article describes common terms and definitions used throughout the FinOps toolkit.
+description: This article defines common terms used in the FinOps toolkit to help users understand the data and insights provided.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 10/30/2024
-ms.topic: concept-article
+ms.topic: reference
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand common terms used in the FinOps toolkit.